Rays vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

+- The Rays have come away with three wins in the eight contests they have been listed as the underdogs in this season.

+- Tampa Bay has played as an underdog of +125 or more once this season and lost that game.

-- The implied moneyline probablility in this matchup gives the Rays a 53.5% chance to win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Rays have a 44.4% chance of pulling out a win.

-- Tampa Bay has played in 73 games with over/under set, and have combined with opponents to go over the total 40 times (40-29-4).
+- So far this season, Tampa Bay and its opponents have hit the over in 40 of its 74 games with a total.

-- The Rays have put together a 9-4-0 record against the spread this season (covering 69.2% of the time).
+- In 13 games with a line this season, the Rays have a mark of 9-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!